 While the console is set to release later this year rumours and information have continued to whir around the internet at a rapidly increasing rate for the past few months.

-On March 18, Mark Cerny, a leading systems architect at Sony, hosted a seminar during which he unveiled the ‘Road to PS5’.
+This (officially) only leaves us with the address on March 18.
+Mark Cerny, a leading systems architect at Sony, hosted a seminar during which he unveiled the ‘Road to PS5’.
 A somewhat unsatisfying 50-minute talk that went into immense detail about the console without revealing any virtual models or game engine footage.